-Effective midweek ministry is about doing children’s ministry differently, not doing more or doing it alone.
-It doesn’t have to eat up everyone’s time, cost lots of money, or make a mess of the church property.
+Effective midweek ministry is about doing children’s ministry differently, not doing more.
+It doesn’t have to eat up everyone’s time, cost lots of money, or make a mess of the church.
 Once you’ve let go of myths, aligned your vision and motivation, and evaluated your context, needs, resources, and options, it’s time to start somewhere.

 Are these local families just hanging out—or is it something more?
 This scenario has the makings of midweek ministry.
-And there’s no leader in charge, no volunteer scheduling, no budget to manage, no set up or teardown—and lots of meaningful touch points.
 This semi-impromptu gathering can spark more “in-between” moments to build upon.
-Let the church family be your hub for midweek ministry without the church staff or facility being the host.
 What popular hobbies and activities might bring together common interests?
 Where are families spending time weekly anyway?
 Can you meet there instead of at your church?
 Keep your heart toward heaven, your eyes open, and your ear to the ground.
 As God guides, take strategic steps to maximize midweek ministry.

 For more great ideas and articles like this in every issue, subscribe to Children’s Ministry Magazine today.